Overview of USP 1223 and EP 5.1.6- Validation of Alternative Microbiological Methods

 Microbiological methods described in the compendia fall into two general categories:

-- Qualitative methods (not enumerative) that are used to assess the general microbial quality of compendial articles.
-This category includes assays that are intended to demonstrate the absence of microorganisms in a compendial article.
+i.
+Qualitative methods (not enumerative) that are used to assess the general microbial quality of compendial articles.
+This category includes assays that are intended to demonstrate the absence of microorganisms in the compendial article.

-- Quantitative methods that yield a numerical (enumerative) result in terms of the microbial content of a compendial article.
+ii.
+Quantitative methods that yield numerical (enumerative) result in terms of the microbial content of a compendial article.